dotnet/apireviews/2019/System.Index/README.md

 It's unclear how or if this would work when the expressions aren't inline but are extracted to local variables.
-However, this probably require the compiler to synthesize appropriate members that take `Index` and `Range` so that IntelliSense and symbol lookup works in a sane way (similar to how the compilers deals with extension methods).
+However, this probably require the compiler to synthesize appropriate members that take `Index` and `Range` so that IntelliSense and symbol lookup works in a sane way (similar to how the compiler deals with extension methods).

+The primary reason why this would be cheaper is the elimination of multiple layers of bounds checking and throw statements that the JIT isn't likely to be able to eliminate easily.